Bromgard/rcblack/Gisla_saga/Gisla_35.md

 [↩](#a4)

 <a name="myfootnote5" id="f5">5</a>:
- _hyrnan_, "corner," the blade of an ax.
+ _hyrnan_, "corner," the sharp end of the blade of the ax.
 [↩](#a5)

 <a name="myfootnote6" id="f6">6</a>: